Internet Banking Agreement

-Services provided by Lloyds Bank Corporate Markets plc, Jersey Branch will be subject to the regulatory regime applicable in Jersey, which differs in some or all respects from that of the UK.
-Further information about Lloyds Bank Corporate Markets plc, Jersey Branch’s regulatory status is set out below.
+Services provided by the Jersey, Guernsey and Isle of Man branches of Lloyds Bank Corporate Markets plc will be subject to the regulatory regime applicable in their respective jurisdiction, which will differ in some or all respects from that of the UK.
+Further information about the regulatory status of the Jersey, Guernsey and Isle of Man branches of Lloyds Bank Corporate Markets plc, is set out below.

 The Guernsey branch of Lloyds Bank Corporate Markets plc, principal place of business PO Box 136, Sarnia House, Le Truchot, St Peter Port, Guernsey, GY1 4EN, is licensed by the Guernsey Financial Services Commission to take deposits and insurance intermediary business under the Banking Supervision (Bailiwick of Guernsey) Law, 1994, and the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002 (as amended), respectively, and is also registered with the Guernsey Financial Services Commission as a money service provider.